v3ceban/nvchad-config/README.md

 - Uses [intelephense](https://intelephense.com/) as LSP and linter
 - Uses [php-cs-fixer](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) as formatter
-- Requires .git to work
+- Requires PHP: `sudo dnf install php`
-- To enable git run: `git init` in the root of the project
+- Requires .git to run linting server
-- Requires PHP installed on system for formatter to work
+- To create .git run: `git init` in the root of the project

 ### Lua

 - Uses [lua-language-server](https://github.com/LuaLS/lua-language-server) as LSP and linter
 - Uses [stylua](https://github.com/JohnnyMorganz/StyLua) as formatter
-- Uncomment mason overrides to install the packages (don't work for ARM)
+- Uncomment Mason overrides to install the packages that don't work on ARM

 ### C/C++

 - Uses [clangd](https://clangd.llvm.org) as LSP and linter
 - Uses [clang-format](https://pypi.org/project/clang-format/) as formatter
-- Requires clang to be installed on the system
+- Requires clang: `sudo dnf install clang`
-- Uncomment mason overrides to install the packages (don't work for ARM)
+- Uncomment Mason overrides to install the packages that don't work on ARM

 ### Python